LithaEricsson/demo-repo/README.md

 Some description!

 ## Sub-header
-Learning Git & GitHub from FreeCodeCamp
+Learning Git & GitHub from FreeCodeCampddddd